 Students may attempt no more than 150% of the credit hours required for their degree program and retain financial aid eligibility.
 For example, a student in a 124-hour bachelor's program could attempt no more than 186 hours and remain eligible for aid.
 Students in a 30-hour master's program have a limit of 45 attempted hours.
-Transfer credits accepted by the Office of the Registrar as well as courses with incompletes, audits, withdrawals and/or grades of "F" are included as attempted hours.
+Transfer credits accepted by the Office of the Registrar are counted as both attempted and accepted hours.
+Courses with incompletes, withdrawals and/ or grades of "F" are included as attempted hours.
+Hours are counted for all terms, even those for which a student did not receive financial aid as well as those usually waived under academic amnesty policies such as the New Start Policy.
 Undergraduate students in programs requiring more than 124 credit hours may appeal for an extension of their aid eligibility if necessary.